terrymorse58/wsi-coding-challenge/README.md

 ```
 #### Launching the Page ###

-This project is installed on the Terry Morse Software, Inc. server and my be run
+This project is installed on the Terry Morse Software, Inc. server and may
- here:
+be run here:

 [WSI Coding Challenge @ terrymorse.com](https://terrymorse.com/private/wsicodechallenge/index.html)